Thermal insulations normally consist of the following basic

 Readily available, low cost

-Absorbs moisture and loses R-value when wet, host to insects, etc.
+Absorbs moisture and loses R-value when wet, host to

 Air space